Add external collaborators to an SSO organization

 2. Toggle Enable Selective Local Login to On.
 This adds a Local Login toggle to user accounts in Opti ID, giving you the option to pick specific user accounts to switch to local login.

 3. (Optional) Toggle Multi-Factor Authentication (MFA) to On.
-This requires local login users to use MFA when they log in to Opti ID, which Opti ID will prompt them to set up during their next login.
+This requires local login users to use MFA when they log in to Opti ID, which Opti ID prompts them to configure during their next login.
 See Log in with MFA.

-3. Toggle Local Login to On.
-(Default is Off).
+6. Toggle Local Login to On.
+Default is Off.
 This sends an Opti ID activation email to the user, requiring them to create a password for their local login account.

 When you switch an SSO user to selective local login, they can no longer log in through SSO and must instead use local login.